 Graduate students in the Faculty of Mathematics are invited to participate in the annual Three-Minute Thesis - 3MT Competition.

 The 3MT Competition is a university-wide competition for research-based masters and doctoral students.
 Competitors have one static slide and three minutes to explain the breadth and significance of their graduate research to a non-specialist audience.
+The Faculty Heat will take place on Wednesday, February 22/18 at 2pm in DC 1302.

 Past Math 3MT finalists shared why they found the competition worthwhile: